 Documenting AI

 Another aspect of AI is documenting its use.
 Magale Library provides a Citation Resources library guide to help students with the basics of citations and references in the American Psychological Association (APA), Modern Language Association (MLA), and Chicago Manual of Style (CMoS), including documenting AI.
-Students may be required to report and provide additional documentation of use of AI in academic assignments.
+Students may be required to report and provide additional documentation of the use of AI in academic assignments.

 Why Academic Libraries in the Age of AI?